asulyma/education-easy-app/readme.md

 - Caching engine for faster course search;
 - AOP functionality to send email notification;
 - Interactive comments creation by users to each lecture;
-- Uninterrupted communication between micro-services using Apache Kafka;
+- Uninterrupted communication between micro-services using Apache Kafka for User Creation Processes;
+- Continuous Event Driven for processing events about StartCourse and FinishLesson.
 - Improved project security using OAuth2 from a separate service;
 - Support Docker containers;
 - Swagger documentation;